mitogen-hq/mitogen/docs/howitworks.rst

-:py:class:`mitogen.core.Importer` is still a work in progress, as there are a variety of approaches to implementing it, and the present implementation is not pefectly efficient in every case.
+:py:class:`mitogen.core.Importer` is still a work in progress, as there are a variety of approaches to implementing it, and the present implementation is not perfectly efficient in every case.

 It operates by intercepting :keyword:`import` statements via :py:data:`sys.meta_path`, asking Python if it can satisfy the import by itself,